ballerburg9005/IQcaptcha/README.md

 ```
 Any of the following classes can be used: iq-captcha-element, g-iqcaptcha, g-recaptcha.

 You can also use what is known with reCAPTCHA as [explicit rendering](https://developers.google.com/recaptcha/docs/display).
+This is not completely implemented.

 If you want to specify different limits and parameters, refer to the keys at the end of "Backend Usage" and prefix them with "data-" as new div tags.